AndrewSouthpaw/redux-handlers/README.md

 Compose your reducers with simple and testable functions, not switch statements.

-This library provides some simple glue-code that allows facilitates composing your reducers with isolated, testable functions.
+This library provides some simple glue-code that facilitates composing your reducers with isolated, testable functions.

 ## 💪 Usage